 - Have time to work through the course content and really own it, something that is more challenging in shorter online terms.

 - Will learn from faculty who have decades of industry-related work experience that they bring with them into the classroom.
-Click here to find out more about some of our faculty members.
+Learn more about our faculty members.

 - Will study industry-related coursework designed to prepare you for the civilian workforce